maxwu/cucumber-java-toy/README.md

 - Assert.assertEqual() will call obj.equals(), however, to check with "==", we shall use Asser.assertSame() instead.
 - @Cucumber.Options() is replaced by @CucumberOptions annotation.
 - Step def class must be public.
+- Blinking scenarios, which passes sometimes but fails other time, is the smell of environmental(sharing), design, or, unexpected errors.
+- Cucumber report is not thread-safe, we shall avoid this case multiple tests write to same report.
+- How to run Cucumber with specified sequence?
+    - In CLI, provide the first features in order and then the rest with whole folder.
+    - With Maven, renaming feature name is needed.
+    * Shall avoid this kind of dependency, which is out of Unit Test scope.

 ## TODO
 ```